Trade guide

 Overview

 Aircraft Maintenance Engineers (AMEs) ensure aircraft are safe to fly by conducting scheduled maintenance, repairs, and inspections.
 Working across airlines, maintenance organisations, and military aviation, AMEs combine mechanical, electrical, and avionics skills.
-With aviation recovering post-COVID and new aircraft being delivered, demand for qualified AMEs is strong.
+Airlines and maintenance companies are short of licensed engineers, and new aircraft deliveries keep demand strong.
 It's a responsible, well-paid career with opportunities worldwide.

 Step-by-Step Career Path